19 February 2019 - 17:00 to 20 May 2019 - 17:00

 - Members of RDA governance bodies (TAB, OAB, Council & Secretariat) are eligible for the Ambassadors programme but are required to make a clear division of roles and responsibilities.

-- People working on the RDA Europe 4.0 project (e.g. Governing and Executive Board members, seconded personnel or otherwise funded personnel) are not eligible for the Ambassadors support programme.
+- People working on the RDA Europe 4.0 project (e.g. Governing and Executive Board members, seconded personnel or those involved in delivering existing grants) are not eligible for the Ambassadors support programme.

 There are multiple benefits to becoming an RDA Europe Ambassador: